gbrembati/terraform-azure/cloudguard-cspm/onboard/README.md

-# Work in Progress
+# !!!
+Work in Progress !!!
 # Check Point CPSM Configuration
-This Terraform project is intended to be used to onboard multiple Public Cloud account (Azure/AWS/GCP) in one-shot.
+This Terraform project is intended to be used to onboard multiple Public Cloud accounts (Azure/AWS/GCP) in one-shot.
 What it does is configuring through API (with **Terraform**) an existing CloudGuard CSPM Portal.

 ## How to start?